Samsontesfamichael/personalportfolio/thesis/Hybrid-IDS-5G/README.md

 # Machine Learning Intrusion Detection Using Statistical Feature Embeddings and Optimized Anomaly Scoring

-**Master's Thesis Project**
+**Bachelor's Thesis Project**
 **Author:** Samson Tesfamichael
-**Department:** Computer Engineering
+**Department:** Information Technology

 ## 📌 Overview
-This repository contains the implementation of a **Hybrid Intrusion Detection System (IDS)** proposed in my Master's thesis.
+This repository contains the implementation of a **Hybrid Intrusion Detection System (IDS)** proposed in my Bachelor's thesis.
 The system integrates **statistical feature embeddings** (Euclidean and Mahalanobis distances) with **Deep Learning classifier loss** to detect network anomalies with high accuracy and low false-positive rates.

 This research addresses the limitations of traditional signature-based IDS (which fail against zero-day attacks) and standard ML approaches (which often suffer from high false-positive rates).